Daffy Duck for President: Plot

 Echoing the popular "Rabbit Season/Duck Season" scenes from the Bugs Bunny/Daffy Duck/Elmer Fudd shorts Rabbit Fire, Rabbit Seasoning and Duck!
 Rabbit, Duck!, the book tells how Daffy Duck, in an effort to outlaw Duck Season in favor of a perpetual Rabbit Season, attempts to become a politician so as to change the law to suit him.
 Through a civics lesson regarding the United States Constitution and with Bugs' help, Daffy learns that it is "We the People" who run the country, not any one man or duck, as he experiences the separation of powers concept of the United States Federal government.

 From the book's dust jacket:"Bugs guides Daffy through the 3 branches of American government - the foundation of freedom - in a style so breezy and comic that you'd never confuse it with a civics lesson.
 Or would you?
 In keeping with the explosive fun of the author's art, Daffy Duck for President is presented in its original sketch form.
 It's pure Chuck Jones - brash, witty, and reflective - in a bold flash of pencil, paper, and impulse."

 Film

 In 2004, Warner Bros. released a four-minute animated short of the same name based on the book, coinciding with the Presidential election that year.
-The film was produced by Spike Brandt, Tony Cervone, and Linda M. Steiner, and was dedicated to the memory of MGM Animation/Visual Arts and Chuck Jones Enterprises's founder Chuck Jones (who died on February 22, 2002).
+The film was produced by Spike Brandt, Tony Cervone, and Linda M. Steiner, and was dedicated to Chuck Jones's memory (he died on February 22, 2002, two years prior the release of the cartoon).
 It was considered for a 2005 Academy Award for Best Animated Short.
 Joe Alaskey voiced Bugs and Daffy.
-It was also planned for a worldwide theatrical release, but these plans were aborted after Looney Tunes: Back in Action performed poorly at the box office.
+It was also planned for a worldwide theatrical release, but these plans were cancelled after Looney Tunes: Back in Action performed poorly at the box office.
 However, it saw its eventual release as a bonus feature on the Looney Tunes Golden Collection: Volume 2 DVD set.
 The short is also available as a bonus feature on The Essential Daffy Duck DVD set.